 Founded in 2022, "Köstebek" is an organization that allows people with broken/unused electronic devices to play an active role in the recovery process of their devices.
 The "Köstebek" mobile application enables the registered collection of unused electronic devices with the electronic waste recognition system it contains and offers an ecosystem where people can earn points for the devices they want to recycle and use these points on the donation platforms they want.
 Established as a green initiative, the company contributes to environmental sustainability by transparently presenting the recycling process of electronic waste to the customer and making the user an active participant.
 Problems & Solutions Köstebek's problem concerns creating a 'measurement-based' digital infrastructure for waste management.
-Thus, it is aimed to minimize the illegal records of electronic wastes and focuses on establishing a data-information system that will strengthen the digital waste passport application.
+Thus, it is aimed to minimize the illegal records of electronic wastes and focuses on establishing a datainformation system that will strengthen the digital waste passport application.
 Based on the business idea of "Nothing that cannot be monitored and measured cannot be managed", Köstebek focuses on establishing a digital infrastructure for the monitoring of waste.
 Aiming to establish an end-to-end system while doing this, Köstebek ensures that the process of which product is reintegrated into production, from the disposal of a waste to the recycling process, is followed.
 Köstebek provides the opportunity to "understand", "monitor" and "manage" the wastes of manufacturing industry enterprises (especially electronics, automotive industry, etc.) at the end of the production year.
 Moreover, the waste passport, which enables the traceability of the waste process in this process, allows an electronic part/item with waste status at this moment to be reused in a device of which brand in the future.
 To this end, Köstebek also offers demos that allow companies that are manufacturers of electronic products or indirectly use electronic products to perform a waste inventory.
 The company first conducted a survey to question the reasons for the inadequacies and problems in the collection of electronic waste.
 Based on the insights obtained from the surveys it conducted, the company has determined that there are no recycling points near the people, that they cannot make an individual profit by recycling, and that there is a lack of information about what electronic waste is.
-Köstebek aimed to solve this problem by developing a mobile application that works with a waste recognition system based on image processing technology.
+Köstebek aimed to solve this problem by developing a mobile application that works with a waste recognition system based on image [&]quot;The European Commission's support for the production of this publication does not constitute an endorsement of the contents, which reflect the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein." processing technology.
 Then, the field operation is managed end-to-end in order to collect the requests in the most sustainable and efficient way, together with the route optimization algorithm.
 Digital Transformation Tools/Activities Used Having a visual identification system with Deep Learning technology, the company starts the waste management process after identifying the existing waste (for example, cable) and identifying the waste cable with "Unique ID".
 This relevant cable, for example, turns into a cable with the code of "waste0102" and when that code is received and entered on the platform, the process of the waste can be monitored.